nginx-proxy/nginx-proxy/docs/README.md

 `nginx-proxy` has support for the [Proxy Protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt).
 This allows a separate proxy to send requests to `nginx-proxy` and encode information about the client connection without relying on HTTP headers.
 This can be enabled by setting `ENABLE_PROXY_PROTOCOL=true` on the main `nginx-proxy` container.
 It's important to note that enabling the proxy protocol will require all connections to `nginx-proxy` to use the protocol.

 You can use this feature in conjunction with the `realip` module in nginx.
 This will allow for setting the `$remote_addr` and `$remote_port` nginx variables to the IP and port that are provided from the protocol message.
-Documenation for this functionality can be found in the [nginx documentation](https://nginx.org/en/docs/http/ngx_http_realip_module.html).
+Documentation for this functionality can be found in the [nginx documentation](https://nginx.org/en/docs/http/ngx_http_realip_module.html).

 A simple example is as follows: